Plaza Executive Suites Rules & Regulations

 28. Unless otherwise instructed, every person using the parking areas is required to park and lock his own vehicle.
 Landlord will not be responsible for any damage to vehicles, injury to persons or loss of property, all which risks are assumed by the party using the parking areas.

 29. The maintenance of vehicles in the parking areas or Common Areas is prohibited.
 The washing, waxing or cleaning of vehicles in designated areas shall not be permitted at any time.

-30. Tenant shall be responsible for seeing that all its employees, agents and invitees comply with the applicable parking rules, regulations, laws and agreements.
+30. Tenant shall be responsible for seeing that all its employees, agents and invitees comply with the applicable parking and access control rules, regulations, laws, and agreements.

 31. Tenant may not place any signs in the exterior windows of the building.
 No signs, posters, advertisements, or notices may be painted or affixed on any windows, doors, or other parts of the Building, except in colors, sizes, and styles, and in places approved in advance by Landlord.
 Landlord has no obligation or duty to give this approval.
 Building standard suite identification signs are decal window signage only.
 The Tenant had been provided with a list of signage companies within the area (welcome packet).
 The cost of the Building standard signs is payable by Tenant.
 Directories will be placed by Landlord, at Landlord’s expense, in conspicuous places in the Building.
 No other directories are permitted.

 32. Tenant may not assign its interest in this Lease or sublet all or any portion of the Premises without the prior written consent of Landlord for each occurrence, which consent may be withheld in Landlord’s sole and absolute discretion.